NelsonAPenn/uk_thesis/CONTRIBUTING.md

 Please be extremely specific when creating issues where

-- You used a feature that is supported by the documentclass
+- You used a feature that is supported by the documentclass, and
 - The produced result did not meet university guidelines (e.g. the thesis reviewers responded with formatting issues that need revision)

 Similarly, for PRs that concern the documentclass, provide the following in the description: